Marketing standards for poultry meat producers, manufacturers, retailers and distributors.

 All products of animal origin from GB (including poultry meat) should enter NI through designated points of entry.

 For more information, read guidance on moving goods into, out of, or through NI.

-Grace period for authorised traders moving food from GB to NI
+Arrangements for authorised traders moving food from GB to NI

 The government is not discriminating against smaller suppliers or between different companies in implementing these practical measures.